Last updated: 24 April 2026

 Isla Verde Tropical Friendly Resort

 Locals refer to it simply as “Tropical.”
 It’s accessible from Sampalukan.
-All their rooms can accommodate up to 4 guests.
 Here are the rates per night.

 Surface Interval Resort